liyuanpng/XBotCore/README.md

 ```
 in addition to the previous command, it will provide a basic implementation of the FSM API.

+You can find explanation on the following slide [FSM-Slide](https://github.com/ADVRHumanoids/XCM/blob/master/slide/FSM%20API.pdf)

 Just compile it and install it using the [advr-superbuild](https://github.com/ADVRHumanoids/advr-superbuild) (check the [advr-superbuild wiki](https://github.com/ADVRHumanoids/advr-superbuild/wiki#creating-a-new-project-in-github-and-adding-it-to-the-superbuild) to understand how).

 In order to run it in your gazebo model / real robot remember to add the RT_PLUGIN_NAME in the list of the XBotRTPlugins in your YAML config file: